Thrikkovil Sree Padmanabha Swami Kshetram

-The temple comes under the Travancore Devaswom Board.
-As per local folklore, it is considered the second one of its kind after the famous Padmanabhaswamy temple in Thiruvananthapuram.
+The temple is maintained by the Travancore Devaswom Board.
+As per local folklore, it is considered as the second one of its kind after the famous Padmanabhaswamy temple in Thiruvananthapuram.
 More spectacularly the 10-day festival includes Rupmani Swayambaram.

 In going with the simplicity and elegant architecture of temples in Kerala, the temple premises here present a very serene and spiritual outlook.
-There is a temple pond adjoining which abound with blooming lotuses.
+There is a temple pond adjoining the temple which abounds with blooming lotuses.